dhakarshailendra829/AI_Robot_3D_Simulator/README.md

 ---

-## Project Summary
+### Project Summary

-**AI Robot 3D Simulator** is a professional‑grade, self‑learning robotic arm simulation platform that demonstrates **intelligent robotic control, task scheduling, and real‑time 3D visualization** in a single unified system.
+AI Robot 3D Simulator is a professional‑grade, self‑learning robotic arm simulation platform that demonstrates intelligent robotic control, task scheduling, and real‑time 3D visualization in a single unified system.

-The project combines **behavior‑cloning–based machine learning**, **interactive dashboards**, and **live 3D animations** to simulate industrial robot tasks such as **pick, place, move, and sort**.
-It supports both **manual joint‑level control** and **fully autonomous execution** using a trained AI model.
+The project combines behavior‑cloning–based machine learning, interactive dashboards, and live 3D animations to simulate industrial robot tasks such as pick, place, move, and sort.
+It supports both manual joint‑level control and fully autonomous execution using a trained AI model.

-This repository is designed as a **portfolio‑ready, research‑oriented showcase** of AI + Robotics + Visualization engineering.
+This repository is designed as a portfolio‑ready, research‑oriented showcase of AI, Robotics, and Visualization engineering.

 ---

+**Note:** Headings use `###` instead of `#` to keep font size normal and clean on GitHub.

 ## Features
 ### AI‑Powered Learning